surma/surma.dev/content/things/portrait-mode.md

   </figure>
 </section>

 Tilt-shift lenses are used for architecture photography, portraits and other genres, but are probably most well known for taking photos of cities that end up look like a miniature world.
 The principle used for those shots is called the [Scheimpflug principle][scheimpflug], which says that if you tilt the lens plane relative the sensor plane, the focal plane also tilts so all 3 planes intersect in the same point.
+I never quite believed the Scheimpflug principle.
+It seemed so unintuitive.
+Having written the geometric diagram “engine” for this article, I thought I could use it to understand how the Scheimpflug principle really follows from just the geometric construction I used at the start of the article.

 <figure>